Doqutor/doqutor-core/incident-response/readme.md

     ```bash
     $ python honeyrecordgen.py $numberOfHoneyTokens $tablename $subscriptionFilterdestinationArn $sourceLogGroupName $sourceLogGroupName2 ...
     ```
-    Or, to run honeyrecordgen.py with intended inputs generated from the stack name, run runhoneygen.py (script in progress):
+    Or, to run honeyrecordgen.py with intended inputs generated from the stack name, run runhoneygen.py (script in progress, bash version available):
     ```bash
     $ python runhoneygen.py $numberOfHoneyTokens $stackName
     ```
 2. <b>Retrieve auth token for API access</b>
 in progress.
 First: Create a cognito user.
 This can be done through the aws cli, for example with:
+    !! check these inputs they might be old
     ```bash
     $ aws cognito-idp admin-create-user \
     --user-pool-id $USERPOOLID \